 There are six main standards you should comply with:

-Purpose - there has to be a specific and legitimate reason behind the collection and the processing of the data.
+2. Purpose - there must be a specific and legitimate reason behind the collection and the processing of the data.
 Essentially, this means you need to detail why you are gathering the data and what you are going to do with it.

 How to comply with the standards

 It’s not too late to comply and there are some simple measures you can put in place:

 1. One of the main ways of complying with these standards is by having a data protection policy, which is reviewed and updated regularly, and communicated well with staff.

 2. Consider what you have and where it is stored, what the risk to that data is and what you are doing about the risk.
 Clear and transparent processes is the key to success when we are talking about GDPR compliance.

 3. Ensure that staff know that compliance with the GDPR is everyone's responsibility and encourage them to take an active role in ensuring compliance.